 The Charles Moyer Human Rights Fellowship honors the life and work of Charles Moyer, whose professional career has been devoted to the international protection of human rights, and who was the first Secretary of the Inter-American Court of Human Rights.

-As part of our project on studying the use and potential of human rights law and discourse to address economic inequality and its structural causes, the Rapoport Center invites affiliated faculty to submit applications for scholars or practitioners critically engaged with these issues to spend 1-2 weeks in residence at UT as a Visiting Professor/Practitioner (VPP).
-Ideally, affiliates will apply to bring individuals with whom they and their students would like to have interaction or collaboration.
+As part of our project on studying the use and potential of human rights law and discourse to address economic inequality and its structural causes, the Rapoport Center brought scholars or practitioners critically engaged with these issues to spend 1-2 weeks in residence at UT as a Visiting Professor/Practitioner (VPP).
+Though the project has ended and we no longer have a formal program, we are still interested in partnering with individuals who are interested and meet this criteria.

 This list of human rights organizations, while by no means comprehensive, can be used as a starting point for students to search for opportunities around the world.
 Organizations where former Rapoport Center Fellows have worked are marked.